Heroin Addiction: Symptoms, Causes, Effects and Treatment

 Heroin Addiction Treatment and abuse statistics

-Heroin is an illegal and highly addictive opioid or drug derived from morphine.
-It is commonly used for its euphoric trip and effects.
-Heroin addiction is a chronic disorder that involves the compulsive use of this drug and an inability to stop despite harmful consequences.
-According the the DEA.gov the top four states with the most heroin reports were New Jersey, New York, Ohio, and Pennsylvania with New York being considered the largest heroin market in the world.
+Heroin addiction is a disorder that involves the repeated use of the illegal opioid heroin, leading to strong cravings and physical dependence.
+It includes a cycle of intense highs, withdrawal symptoms, and continued use despite serious health and life problems.
+According the the DEA.gov, the top four states with the most heroin reports were New Jersey, New York, Ohio, and Pennsylvania with New York being considered the largest heroin market in the world.

 The main symptoms of heroin addiction are intense cravings, uncontrollable use, mental health problems, neglect of personal responsibilities, and withdrawal symptoms like nausea and shaking.